 As previously mentioned taping can help to reduce the inflammation and pain felt after in injury.
 Whether you sustained a sprain or have more of an overuse injury this form of taping can help.

 If you are already seeking treatment for an injury and that includes back pain, the taping can act as a continuation of the treatment helping continue the good work of the therapist for up to 5 days between treatments.

 Whilst top level athletes use the tape, it doesn’t need to be a sports or exercise injury for fascial taping to help.

-Most of the product we sell on Sittingwell are based around helping you maintain optimal posture for you spine during all aspects of your life.
 When learning to use your body differently fascial taping can be a great aid to helping you make that change.

 The tape can be applied to help encourage the correct alignment of your body, reduce the strain on overworked muscles, acts as a reminder when your posture slips.

 By using the tape you can support weak under used muscles as they strengthen through your change in sitting and standing position.